ruchitakolla-dotcom/iot-healthcare-monitoring-system/README.md

 The system generates patient health parameters such as heart rate, body temperature, and SpO2 levels, transmits the data using MQTT, stores it in a database, and provides APIs and visualizations for monitoring patient health trends.

-The project demonstrates the integration of IoT technologies with backend development and healthcare analytics in a complete end-to-end workflow.
+The project demonstrates the integration of IoT communication, backend development, database management, REST API development, and healthcare analytics in a complete end-to-end workflow.

 ---